What Is Trichomoniasis?

 Can Trichomoniasis Be Prevented?

 The only way to prevent trichomoniasis and other STDs is to not have sex (oral, vaginal, or anal).
-If someone decides to have sex, using a latex condom every time can prevent most STDs.
+If you decide to have sex, using a latex condom every time can prevent most STDs.

-Anyone who is sexually active should get tested for STDs every year, or more often if recommended by their health care provider.
+If you're sexually active, get tested for STDs every year, or more often if recommended by your health care provider.